davebshow/structures/README.md

 Nodes
 =====
 The most basic unit of AGraph is the node.
 The node has 3 attributes: .data - the information contained in the node, set at instantiation. .id an id number corresponding to the index of the array in which it is stored, set upon addition to the graph structure. .edges a doubly linked list, instantiated upon the creation of the node object.
-Furthermore, nodes have an attribute neghbors, which will be shown later while discussing the graph.
+Furthermore, nodes have an attribute neighbors, which will be shown later while discussing the graph.
 ```python
 >>> n = Node("palta")